-Hence the ability to read chains in options is critical.
+Hence the ability to read chains in options is critical if you’re venturing into this neck of the woods.
 The majority of brokers have everything needed to place an options trade in a chain.
 Options have many moving parts that affect price and profit.

 They contain all the information needed to place a trade.
 It’s set up in a matrix and can be customized.
 You may have an options trading strategy where you look for certain things.